-Some business owners fall into the trap of thinking strategy is a wish list of things they would like to do, for example: grow by 10%, recruit more staff, open another office, upgrade our computer system.
+Some business owners fall into the trap of thinking that strategy is a wish list of things they would like to do.
+For example: grow by 10%, recruit more staff, open another office, upgrade the computer system.

 This is not good strategy – this is a wish list.

-Good strategy is about identifying the biggest and most important challenge that is facing your firm and deciding on the right actions to take to overcome this challenge.
+Good strategy is about identifying the biggest and most important challenge facing your firm and deciding on the right actions to take to overcome this challenge.

 Nelson went against the traditional sea-battle tactics of the day, knowing that they would bring him certain defeat.
 Instead he worked out the challenges that faced him and developed a strategy to overcome them.

-On October 21st, 1805 Britain faced a great challenge.
-33 Franco-Spanish ships threatened the weaker 27 ships of the British fleet.
+On 21st October 1805, Britain faced a great challenge.
+Thirty-three Franco-Spanish ships threatened the weaker 27 ships of the British fleet.

 Instead of the normal fighting tactics of two opposing fleets staying in line and firing broadside at each other, Nelson broke the British fleet into 2 columns and drove them at the France-Spanish fleet, hitting their line at 90 degrees.